SKINNYTRANS EXPRESS CARGO SERVICE GENERAL TERMS AND CONDITIONS

 4. Payment methods, form and currency

 4.1.
 The price of the delivery is always based on the price table displayed on the Service Provider’s website.
+The Service Provider maintains the final right to the price of the delivery if the prices are for any reason (mostly for technical reasons, for example the price table is not properly updated) not current.
 Any item not displayed on this table is subject of individual agreement.

 4.2.
 All prices are valid between Ireland/Northern-Ireland and Hungary, any other country is subject of individual tariffs.